quasilyte/gogrep/README.md

 This is due to the fact that it's easy to write a too generic pattern and get overwhelming results on the big code bases.

-To increase this limit, specify the `--limit` argument with some big value you're comfortable with.
+To increase this limit, specify the `-limit` argument with some big value you're comfortable with.

-If you want to set it to the max value, use `--limit 0`.
+If you want to set it to the max value, use `-limit 0`.

 NOTE: Max limit for not `count mode` 100k results and for `count mode` it limited by max uint64 value.